festivities/Blender-miHoYo-Shaders/README.md

-# miHoYo Shaders for Blender/Goo Engine 3.3 and above
+# HoYoverse Shaders for Blender/Goo Engine 3.3 and above

 ## Trailer